ChandlerEx/Projects/Scoreboard/README.md

 ## Files
 - MLB StatsAPI: https://statsapi.mlb.com
-- Full ESP32 sketch: ScoreboardPrototype.ino
+- Full ESP32 sketch: ./firmware/ScoreboardPrototype.ino
-- Full Fusion Archive: Scoreboard.f3d
+- Full Fusion Archive: ./cad/Scoreboard.f3d
-- STL files of enclosure and bezel: Scoreboard.stl
+- STL files of enclosure and bezel: ./cad/Scoreboard.stl

 ## Potential Future Features
 - Allow users to adjust brightness of the various displays in the settings and only with long or short screen taps